htmelle-inc/htmelle-curriculum/week_3/day_1/README.md

 # Week 3 Day 1

 Welcome to capstone project week!
 Over the past two weeks you've learned how to make amazing layouts using HTML and CSS.
 Now it's time for you to create your very own startup website!
+Your website should look good on desktop screens as well as mobile screens.

 You won't have any hard instructions to do this.
 Your goal is design and implement a website that you are proud of.
 Feel free to reference the different layouts you made in weeks 1 and 2 if you need